 - We have a Master Data Service Area and also have Financial Master data (including VMD) in Shared Services.

 - All master data for our ERP systems are centralized within the Shared Services.
-There are other data collection teams within the business, specifically, reporting hierarchies, recipe, and planning data.
+There are other data collection teams within the business, specifically, reporting hierarchies, recipes, and planning data.

-Having a well defined process for maintaining Master Data is critical to the smooth operations of any company, where poor processes creating significant rework and errors that can ripple across all business processes.
-Having clear and defined ownership can be an important step towards having a world-class Master Data Management process.
+Having a well-defined process for maintaining Master Data is critical to the smooth operations of any company, where poor processes create significant rework and errors that can ripple across all business processes.
+Having clear and defined ownership can be an important step toward having a world-class Master Data Management process.
 Shared Services / Global Business Services, is ideally positioned to have overall ownership for the Master Data Management Function, with great benefit to Shared Services processes and the overall business in all areas and functions.